multimatum-Team/multimatum/reports/sprint10.md

 implementing group invites.

 ### Lenny
+This week I started by adding a validation pop-up on the dateTime parsing when we add a deadline.
+Then I worked on uploading the pdf on firebase when a new deadline is added with a linked pdf.
+I did spend a good amount of time on understanding how dependencies providers worked to implement testing of this feature.
+Next week, I'll finish to implement the pdf feature.

 ### Léo
 This week I worked on a new feature that enables the user to select a location